 Before you create and send a survey, clarify what your goals are.
 If you’re only using it to get donations or increase product sales, you’re better off with other tactics.
 If you want to learn what your audience is thinking and feeling, then you’re on the right track.

 8. Asking for unnecessary personal information.

 For some types of surveys, collecting demographic information is an important part of getting the information you need.
-But often, it’s not.
+But often, it leads to survey errors.
 Asking someone to provide their gender, race, or income when it won’t make a difference to understanding your results could make some respondents feel uncomfortable, and may make them choose to forego completing the survey entirely.

 If you do determine that you need demographic information, make sure you set up your questions to be inclusive.
 A question about gender that only offers male and female as options risks leaving some of your audience out.
 And consider including an explanation for why you need the information and how you’ll be using it, so respondents will know that you respect their privacy.

 Create Surveys That Work For You And Your Audience